interledger/web-monetization-extension/README.md

 │   ├── _locales/ # Files for multi-lang support
 │   ├── assets/ # Images for the extension (icon, etc.)
 │   ├── background/ # Source code for the background script/service worker
-│   ├── content/ # Source  code for the content script │   ├── popup/ # Source code for the popup UI
+│   ├── content/ # Source  code for the content scripts │   │   └── keyAutoAdd/ # content scripts for automatic key addition to wallets
+│   ├── popup/ # Source code for the popup UI
 │   ├── shared/ # Shared utilities
 │   └── manifest.json # Extension's manifest - processed by Webpack depending on the target build